taylorrf/api_exercise/README.md

 ==============           ==============           ==============
 ```

-Additionally, instead of Rspec the tests was written using the Minitest (included by default on Rails 5) and all test can be found in the /test folder.
+Additionally, instead of Rspec the tests was intentionally written using the Minitest (included by default on Rails 5) and all test can be found in the /test folder.

 Questions or feedbacks about this solution are very welcome at any time.

 Regards,
-Tailor.
+Tailor Fontela.

 ## Setup and general instructions